 According to the National Highway Traffic Safety Administration (NHTSA), nearly 40,000 people die on our nation’s roadways and hundreds of thousands are seriously injured every year.
 Many of these people are victims of someone else’s negligence.
+It is important to know what to do after a car accident.

 That’s why we decided to put a few useful tips and a plan of action together to help you out.
 But first, let’s answer some frequently asked questions.